angular/angular/aio/content/guide/deprecations.md

   There are currently no plans to make this available in `provideRouter`.
 * `errorHandler` - Developers should instead subscribe to `Router.events`
   and filter for `NavigationError`.

+<a id="router-can-load"></a>

+`CanLoad` guards in the Router are deprecated in favor of `CanMatch`.
+These guards execute at the same time in the lifecycle of a navigation.
+A `CanMatch` guard which returns false will prevent the `Route` from being matched at all and also prevent loading the children of the `Route`. `CanMatch` guards can accomplish the same goals as `CanLoad` but with the addition of allowing the navigation to match other routes when they reject (such as a wildcard route).
+There is no need to have both types of guards in the API surface.

 <a id="relativeLinkResolution"></a>